relaypro-open/YarnRunner-Python/README.md

 An **unofficial** Python interpreter for compiled [Yarn Spinner](https://yarnspinner.dev/) programs. _Documentation incomplete._

+This library currently supports the compiled story format from Yarn Spinner 1.0.
+Yarn Spinner 2.0 support is planned, but not currently in place.

 ## Installation

 Right now, the library can be installed directly from source or from [our Releases page](https://github.com/relaypro-open/YarnRunner-Python/releases).
 We plan to publish the library on PyPi in the near future.